Decentralized Communication-Efficient Multi-Task Representation Learning: Introduction

-{\cblue We reuse $c,C$ to denote different numerical constants in each use with $c < 1$ and $C \ge 1$ (these do not depend on the signal model parameters $n,q, r$).
-This is a standard approach in literature when only the order of the sample or time complexity is of interest (and not the exact constants). } {\cblue The notation $a \gtrsim b$ means that $a \ge C b$.} We will prove our results to hold with probability (w.p.) at least $1- 1/n$ or $1-C/n$ for a small constant $C$. {\em We say a bound holds with high probability (whp) if it holds with at least this much probability.}
+We use $[T]:=\{1,2, \dots, T\}$.
+We denote the Frobenius norm as $\norm{\cdot}_F$, and the induced $\ell_2$ norm as $\norm{\cdot}$ without any subscript.
+Further, ${}^\top$ denotes matrix or vector transpose.
+For a tall matrix $\M$, $\M^\dagger:= (\M^\top \M)^{-1} \M^\top$ (pseudo-inverse).
+At various places in the paper, for tall $d \times r$ matrices, we are only interested in the orthonormal basis spanned by the matrix.
+We compute this basis using QR decomposition, i.e. $\tilde\U \qreq \U \R$.
+We refer to the matrix $\U$ as the {\em basis matrix}.
+For two $d \times r$ basis matrices $\U_1, \U_2$ (corresponding to two subspaces defined by their column spans), the measure of Subspace Distance (SD) used is $ \SE_2(\U_1, \U_2) : = \|(\I - \U_1 \U_1^\top) \U_2\|. $ We reuse $c,C$ to denote different constants in each use with $c < 1$ and $C \ge 1$ (these do not depend on the model parameters $d,T, r$).
+This is a standard approach in literature when only the sample order or time complexity is of interest.
+The notation $a \gtrsim b$ means that $a \ge C b$.
+We will prove our results to hold with probability (w.p.) at least $1- 1/n$ or $1-C/n$ for a small constant $C$.
+We say a bound holds with high probability (whp) if it holds with at least this much probability.

-The entire matrix $\X$ (estimate of $\Xstar$) is not estimated at any one node.
-We use $\X_\ssg$ to denote its sub-matrix estimated at node $g$.
-Thus,